 We believe markets are somewhat inefficient and portfolios can be positioned in a manner to take advantage of opportunities that occur, which is why our philosophy is generally to apply an active approach to asset allocation and investment selection.
 We also believe in a multi-manager approach as a means of generating more consistent performance.
-In implementing that approach, we may invest in selected investment funds in order to access specialist investment managers, both locally and globally.
-Much of the selection of the funds' underlying investments is therefore carried out by external specialist investment managers (for information on their selection see section 7).
+In implementing that approach, we can access specialist investment managers, both locally and globally (for information on their selection see section 7).

-The current specialist funds and underlying specialist investment managers for each asset class can be found on our website at westpac.co.nz/activeseries and on Disclose.
+The underlying investment managers for each asset class can be found on our website at westpac.co.nz/activeseries and on Disclose.